akankshach14/Excel_Sales_Dashboard_Analysis/README.md

 # Excel_Sales_Dashboard_Analysis
 This project aims to Analyse the historical shipping data to predicts the sales demand for various items in different regions, forecast future trends and provide information for business growth.

-Dataset:Dashboard Creation
+# Dataset:

 Microsoft Excel,
 Power Query

-Key steps in the Project:
+# Key steps in the Project:

 1. data cleaning to identify and remove duplicates,null values,case change.
 2. Create worksheet to copy raw data for keeping the original data intact.